 by Margaret Money

-When I became pregnant with my first child in 2007, it came as a shock.
+It shocked me when I became pregnant with my first child in 2007.
 I found out I was already 11 weeks and had no symptoms, so it took some getting used to it.
 I was unsure how we were going to cope financially and mentally.
 I was young, and although we had been together for five years, we didn't live together, so we had many things to sort out.
 One thing I was sure of, however, was that I would breastfeed.
 I knew the benefits, and I felt strongly about it.

-My son arrived in August after a 52-hour labor and an emergency c section.
+My son arrived in August after a 52-hour labor and an emergency c-section.
 I was in no fit state to breastfeed, as I had complications and had lost 4 liters of blood.
-I ended up spending a day in ICU having blood transfusions.
+I ended up spending a day in the ICU having blood transfusions.
 In the meantime, the midwife fed my son formula.
 When I met my son, I tried feeding him a few hours after birth, but I was only allowed limited time with him in ICU.
-He was taken away after only a few minutes of trying to feed him.
+After only a few minutes of trying to feed him, he was taken away.

-Once my son turned two, we decided we were ready to try for another baby and became pregnant straight away.
-I focused my attention on doing everything to assure this would be a natural birth.
+Once my son turned two, we decided we were ready to try for another baby and immediately became pregnant.
+I focused on doing everything to ensure this would be a natural birth.
 (VBAC) I did every bit of research I could.
-I felt that my PND came about because of my birth experience, and I wanted to make sure it didn't happen again.
+I felt that my PND came about because of my birth experience, and I wanted to ensure it didn't happen again.

 When my daughter arrived in May, the labor was very similar.
-The doctor came in to tell me that I had to have another c section, as my waters had been broken for too long.
-There was a risk of uterine rupture, and it would need to be performed under general anesthetic.
+The doctor told me I had to have another c-section, as my waters had been broken for too long.
+There was a risk of uterine rupture, and it would need to be performed under a general anesthetic.
 Again, my husband and I would not witness our child being born.
 I was devastated and wondered how I would come to terms with it again after having such a terrible time with the PND last time.

 The only thing I managed to get across to my husband before I was whisked away was not to worry.
-I told him I loved him but also asked him not to let them feed the baby until I came back unless it was essential.
-I planned to express if possible.
+I told him I loved him but also asked him not to let them feed the baby until I returned unless it was essential.
+I planned to express, if possible.

-When I woke up in the theatre, the doctor informed me that there had been similar complications.
+When I woke up in the theatre, the doctor informed me that similar complications had occurred.
 I was to meet my baby in a couple of hours.
 The first thing I asked was if I could breastfeed.
 Although the doctor said it wouldn't typically be allowed, he let me go to my baby daughter to breastfeed.
-My husband was with her, and the first thing he said was, ''I told them not to feed her and that we had to wait''.
+My husband was with her, and he first said, ''I told them not to feed her and that we had to wait''.
 My daughter had waited almost 3 hours, and so when passed to me, she latched on immediately.
 It was the best feeling I have ever experienced.
-In the few moments, which it took for her first feed, I felt my mental wounds heal.
+I felt my mental wounds heal in the few moments it took for her first feed.

 Eight weeks in, and my daughter is still exclusively breastfed.
 I plan to breastfeed her on demand for as long as possible.
 She is gaining weight and is a very happy little girl!
 And I am a content mummy!!!